AnanyaMangaj/Internship-Tasks/README.md

 ---

 <img align="right" alt="Data Science GIF" width="340" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif"/>

-## 🙋‍♀️ Who Am I?
+## 🙋‍♀️ About Me

-I'm **Ananya Mangaj**, a curious and driven Data Science student from **Visvesvaraya Technological University (VTU), Karnataka**.
+Hi, I'm **Ananya Mangaj**, a Data Science student from **Visvesvaraya Technological University (VTU), Karnataka**.

-Over **7 intensive weeks** at **Take It Smart Pvt Ltd, Bengaluru**, I didn't just complete tasks — I built a mindset.
-A mindset that sees patterns in chaos, stories in spreadsheets, and decisions in data.

-This repo is not just an assignment submission.
-**It's proof of work.
-Week by week.
-Skill by skill.**
+This repository contains all the tasks and mini-projects I completed during my **7-week Data Science internship** at **Take It Smart Pvt Ltd, Bengaluru**.

+Each week covers a new concept — from Python basics and data cleaning to machine learning, SQL, and a full capstone dashboard.

 <br clear="right"/>